m1kadev/gijs6.nl/bps/blog/posts/introduction.md

 Is a blog a place to talk about your latest projects?
 Is a blog a place to reflect on what you have achieved (*like a NLT-logboek*)?
 Is a blog a collection of stories from a road trip through Western Senegal?
 Is a blog a place to rant about politics?
 Is a blog just an old place where people wrote things before Twitter existed?
 Is a blog a place to showcase your work and impress others?
 Should a blog be made out of lengthy essays with fancy references, or should it be made out of short messages about anything that is on someone's mind?
 I think a blog can be all of those, and it definitely shouldn't be a precisely defined thing, **and that is amazing**.

-And I do not know the purpose of this blog.
-But I just wanted to write some things, and I wanted a little place on the internet to store and show them, so here I am.
+And I do not know the purpose of this blog, I just wanted to write some things, and I wanted a little place on the internet to store and show them, so here I am.

 [1]: [*Blog* in the Oxford English dictionary](https://doi.org/10.1093/OED/3789439763)